 Line is an expert on religion, gender and race.
 Her interdisciplinary research examines women's and men's religious, gendered and racial identities and their experiences of discrimination and barriers to citizenship in everyday life.
-Her second area of expertise is feminism and women's movements.
-From September 2020 she is Loughborough's Institutional Lead of the ESRC funded Midlands Graduate School Doctoral Training Partnership.
+She has also conducted research on feminism and women's movements in Europe.
+An emerging research area is that of inequalities in higher education.
+Line is the main lead (together with Dr Pooja Goddard and Prof Heike Jons) of the Mini-Doctoral Training Centre ‘Unequal Academic Citizenship: Opportunities and Barriers to Participation and Inclusion of Cultural Diversity and Intersecting Identities in Higher Education’ (CITHEI; 2021-2024).
+She is also Loughborough's Institutional Lead for the ESRC Midlands Graduate School Doctoral Training Partnership.
 In 2020, her research on race and ethnicity as barriers to student achievement in higher education was shortlisted for a CALIBRE Research Award.
 Under her leadership as School Champion for Athena SWAN (2016-2019), the School of Social Sciences and Humanities achieved the Athena SWAN Bronze Award in 2019.
 Line received the Vice-Chancellor’s Award for Excellence in Learning and Teaching in 2018 and Loughborough University’s Research-Informed Teaching Award in 2016.
 She obtained her PhD and MA in Sociology from the University of Southern California (USC), Los Angeles, USA, and has MA and BA degrees in Political Science from the University of Bergen, Norway.
 Line joined the School of Social Sciences and Humanities at Loughborough University as Lecturer in 2007.